- Overview

 What is model mirroring?

-Model mirroring allows you to create a read-only copy of an existing model that is synchronised from an external source.
+Model mirroring allows you to create a read-only copy of an existing model that is manually synchronised from an external source.
 The source model may exist:

 - In another Bailo instance owned by the same organisation, or